prof-rossetti/georgetown-opim-243-201901/notes/apis.md

 ## Representational State Transfer (REST)

-Most of today's web services follow an architectural principle called "REST", which involves performing one or more operations (usually the standard CRUD operations) on one or more resources (usually records in a database).
+Most of today's web services follow an architectural pattern called "REST", which involves performing one or more operations (e.g. "create", "read", "update", "destroy") on one or more resources (usually records in a database).

 > One of the key characteristics of a RESTful Web service is the explicit use of HTTP methods in a way that follows the protocol as defined by RFC 2616.
 HTTP GET, for instance, is defined as a data-producing method that's intended to be used by a client application to retrieve a resource, to fetch data from a Web server, or to execute a query with the expectation that the Web server will look for and respond with a set of matching resources.
 >